-- MRAC establishes TVI technical staff to help all Milwaukee amateurs that are having TVI problems. - MRAC Old Timers Nite (December 29) was held at Pabst Blue Ribbon Hall with 103 in attendance. - A membership drive during the year results in 40 new members. - MRAC has 260 members (paid and Life). - MRAC meetings are changed to the 1st and 3rd Thursdays of each month (except June, July and August). - MRAC meetings average attendance for the year is 62. - A Waukesha Amateur Radio Club is formed. - Technician class licensees receive 6 meter privileges.
+- MRAC establishes TVI technical staff to help all Milwaukee amateurs that are having TVI problems. - MRAC Old Timers Nite (December 29) was held at Pabst Blue Ribbon Hall with 103 in attendance. - A membership drive during the year results in 40 new members. - MRAC has 260 members (paid and Life). - MRAC meetings are changed to the 1st and 3rd Thursdays of each month (except June, July and August). - MRAC meeting average attendance for the year is 62. - The Waukesha Amateur Radio Club is formed. - Actor Willem Dafoe is born in Appleton, Wi. - W.C.
+"Claude" and N.B.
+"Bert" Blain form Blain's Farm and Fleet stores in Janesville, Wi.
+During the same time, Blain family friends Stewart Mills Sr. and his sons Henry and Stewart Jr. form Fleet Whoesale Supply in Marshfield, Wi.
+The two families worked out a plan to have similar names and operate in different areas of the state.
+Fleet Wholesale Supply then became Mills Fleet Farm. - Technician class licensees receive 6 meter privileges.

-- MRAC meets every Thursday evening at 8 PM at the Lutheran Center 1113 W. State St. except during the months of June, July, and August. - For one hour prior to every MRAC meeting Al Belanger W9MDG taught code practice. - MRAC sells its communications van to the City of Milwaukee Civil Defense Organization due to increasing insurance and maintenance costs as well as lack of easy accessibility (being stored in the City of Milwaukee garage which allowed access only during weekday normal business hours).
-The price the city paid was \$3500 including the installed radios. - May 21 WITI-TV goes on the air as an independent TV station in Milwaukee. - U.S. starts the Interstate Highway System. - The Nobel Prize in Physics is awarded to the 3 inventors of the transistor John Bardeen, Walter Brattain, and William Shockley. - One of the inventors of the transistor, William Shockley starts a company, Shockley Semiconductor, in Mountain View California to pursue his visions of the future of silicon devices.
+- MRAC meets every Thursday evening at 8 PM at the Lutheran Center 1113 W. State St. except during the months of June, July, and August. - For one hour prior to every MRAC meeting AI Belanger W9MDG taught code practice. - MRAC sells its communications van to the City of Milwaukee Civil Defense Organization due to increasing insurance and maintenance costs as well as lack of easy accessibility (being stored in the City of Milwaukee garage which allowed access only during weekday normal business hours).
+The price the city paid was \$3500 including the installed radios. - After another membership drive, MRAC has 260 members (as of January). - May 21 WITI-TV goes on the air as an independent TV station in Milwaukee. - U.S. starts the Interstate Highway System. - The TAT-1 telephone cable was laid from Scotland to Newoundland.
+This was the first undersea telephone cable spanning the Atlantic Ocean The "cable" was really 2 cables, one for each direction of calls.
+It was capable of 48 simultaneous conversations. - The Nobel Prize in Physics is awarded to the 3 inventors of the transistor John Bardeen, Walter Brattain, and William Shockley. - One of the inventors of the transistor, William Shockley starts a company, Shockley Semiconductor, in Mountain View California to pursue his visions of the future of silicon devices.